Healthy Recipes Blog

 Boasting an intensely beefy flavor, an affordable price, and a short cooking time, flat iron steak is one of my favorite cuts of beef.

-A sliced flat iron steak is served on a white cutting board.
+Sliced flat iron steak is served on a white plate.

-Flat iron steak is affordable, flavorful, relatively tender, and marvelously fatty.
-It's not as marbled or tender as ribeye steak or New York strip, but it's tender enough to skip marinating it if you cook it quickly and keep it medium-rare.
-Since your goal is to cook it quickly, you can pan-fry, grill, or broil it.
+Flat iron steak is rich, flavorful, and fairly tender.
+It's not as marbled as ribeye steak or New York strip, but it's tender enough that you can skip marinating if you cook it quickly and keep it medium-rare.
+Because it cooks so quickly, it works well pan-fried, grilled, or broiled.
+I include all three methods below.

 Ingredients and Variations